 In some cases, data collected from these programs adaptively inform ongoing restoration actions to help improve their outcome.
 For these cases, data collection systems and related workflow must be flexible over time as data collection efforts vary, projects evolve, management actions are implemented, and/ or ecosystems change.
 At the same time, while ecosystems are changing, usually the people conducting the monitoring and technology used in the field may also change, potentially introducing unanticipated variability in data.
 These changes must also be considered along with ecosystem response to restoration and other management actions.

 “Living data” are defined as data which are continuously collected and updated and are critical to this type of adaptive learning to inform restoration and management actions (Yenni et al., 2018).
 These informed adaptations can be small such as shifting the location of an autonomous sensor, to larger changes including restoration practices or revamping of sampling programs because of low statistical power.
 Hence, living data are challenging to work with from a data management perspective because the data (by design) change as new data are collected.
 In a restoration or management context as these data are collected they must be processed, and analyses of these data completed to help draw inferences on how the system of interest is responding to the restoration action.
-This idea of iteratively integrating new data, analyses, and comparing these outcomes with previously stated objectives is not new, and is a central aspect of the “adaptive management” process for natural resources first described in the 1970’s (Holling 1978; Carl J Walters 1986).
-The adaptive management framework is widely discussed and considered in a variety of management and restoration projects (https://www2.usgs.gov/sdc/doc/DOI-%20Adaptive%20ManagementTechGuide.pdf) but the success of these programs is highly variable for a variety of reasons (Carl J. Walters 2007).
+This idea of iteratively integrating new data, analyses, and comparing these outcomes with previously stated objectives is not new, and is a central aspect of the “adaptive management” process for natural resources first described in the 1970’s (Holling 1978; Walters 1986).
+The adaptive management framework is widely discussed and considered in a variety of management and restoration projects (https://www2.usgs.gov/sdc/doc/DOI-%20Adaptive%20ManagementTechGuide.pdf) but the success of these programs is highly variable for a variety of reasons (Walters 2007).

 Adaptive management

-An adaptive management program requires rapid feedback between data collection, analyses, and interpretation to drive the process of updating knowledge, examining management and restoration options, making decisions and implementing actions that are then monitored and evaluated to improve management actions.
-These programs face the challenge of ensuring that these continuous efforts meet quality assurance/quality control (QA/QC) protocols to identify and correct inconsistencies and errors in field or sensor observations on a continuous basis.
+By design, an adaptive management program requires rapid feedback between data collection, analyses, and interpretation to drive the process of updating knowledge, examining management and restoration options, making decisions and implementing actions.
+This process is repeated to improve management actions such as identifying the best harvest policy or restoration approach.
+These programs face the challenge of ensuring that the data used in these continuous efforts meet quality assurance/quality control (QA/QC) protocols to identify and correct inconsistencies and errors in field or sensor observations before these data are used in an analyses.
 Errors in these data, or delays in producing the data in a usable framework, can quickly lead to a breakdown in the adaptive learning process either in terms of slowing the analyses limiting their utility for timely decision making, or worse, erroneously informing the decision-making process because of errors in data management or analyses.

 An example of programs that requires an adaptive management approach to restoration are projects funded by the National Fish and Wildlife Federation as part of the Gulf Environmental Benefit Fund (NFWF-GEBF).
 These projects explicitly require an adaptive management plan to guide the restoration process.
 Extensive data management plans are mandatory to capture data collected and analyzed as part of these programs with the overall purpose of creating opportunities to improve future restoration actions by maximizing learning from previous and ongoing restoration efforts.